gemini3d/gemini3d/docs/Readme_input.md

 The number of cells in the precipitation files is in general different than the number of simulation cells.
 The Fortran code interpolates the precipitation data in space and time.

+<a name="initial_conditions"></a>
-## 7. Initial conditions
+## 5. Initial conditions

 GEMINI needs density, drift, and temperature for each species that it simulations over the entire grid for which the simulation is being run as input.
 Generally one will use the results of another GEMINI simulation that has been initialized in an arbitrary way but run for a full day to a proper ionospheric equilibrium as this input.
 Any equilibrium simulation run this way must use full output (flagoutput=1 in the `config.nml`).
 A useful approach for these equilibrium runs is to use a coarser grid so that the simulation completes quickly and then interpolate the results up to fine grid resolution.
 An example of an equilibrium setup is given in `./initialize/2Dtest_eq`; note that this basically makes up an initial conditions (using `eqICs.m`) and runs until initial transients have settled.
 An example of a script that interpolates the output of an equilibrium run to a finer grid is included with `./initialize/2Dtest`.

 ### Initial condition input file requirements

-Initial condition input files shall contain:
+Initial condition input files shall contain all input data needed to start a simulation including state variables for all plasma species (density, drift (parallel dimension), and temperature) in SI units.
+If using hdf5 input, these variables shall be named ```nsall,vs1all,Tsall```.

 ## Suggested workflow for creating input file to run a simulation